Azure/aks-engine-azurestack/llm/instructions/10-02-packer-windows-phase1-azuredisk-csi.md

       **It is crucial to keep the indentation consistent with the existing format when making any changes.**

 ## Component version Check list
 - [ ] For `azuredisk-csi`:
   - Retrieve the  `azuredisk-csi` container image version from the `<CSIImages>` XML tag.
   - Review the current entries in the `$imagesToPull` list.
-    - Identify the first existing `azuredisk-csi` version and its `-windows-hp` variant in the list and remove them
+  - **Check if the `azuredisk-csi` container image version already exists in the `$imagesToPull` list.**
+    - If it exists, **skip the update** for `azuredisk-csi`.
+    - If it does not exist, proceed with the following steps:
+    - Remove the first occurrence of the `azuredisk-csi` entry from `$imagesToPull`.
-    - Insert the new `azuredisk-csi` and `azuredisk-csi-windows-hp` entries, each with the updated image version, immediately after the existing version in the `$imagesToPull` list.
-Ensure indentation matches the surrounding entries.
+      - Add the new `azuredisk-csi` entry with the updated image version directly below the previous version's position in `$imagesToPull` (maintain correct indentation).
+      - **CRITICAL**: Ensure each array entry remains on its own separate line with proper indentation.
+Do not accidentally merge lines during the edit process.
       - Double-check the list for proper formatting and indentation.

 Example to add `azuredisk-csi` for v1.30.8

 **Before:**

         "mcr.microsoft.com/oss/kubernetes-csi/azuredisk-csi:v1.28.3",
         "mcr.microsoft.com/oss/kubernetes-csi/azuredisk-csi:v1.28.3-windows-hp",
         "mcr.microsoft.com/oss/kubernetes-csi/azuredisk-csi:v1.29.1",
         "mcr.microsoft.com/oss/kubernetes-csi/azuredisk-csi:v1.29.1-windows-hp",

 **After:**

         "mcr.microsoft.com/oss/kubernetes-csi/azuredisk-csi:v1.29.1",
         "mcr.microsoft.com/oss/kubernetes-csi/azuredisk-csi:v1.29.1-windows-hp",
         "mcr.microsoft.com/oss/kubernetes-csi/azuredisk-csi:v1.31.5",
         "mcr.microsoft.com/oss/kubernetes-csi/azuredisk-csi:v1.31.5-windows-hp",

+**IMPORTANT FORMATTING NOTE**: When performing the replacement, ensure that:
+1. Each array entry stays on its own separate line
+2. Proper indentation (8 spaces) is maintained for each entry
+3. No lines are accidentally merged together during the edit process
-**You must review and ensure that all items on the **Component version Check list** are checked.
+4. The comma placement and string quotes remain consistent **You must review and ensure that all items on the **Component version Check list** are checked.
 If any items are not checked, make the necessary changes to ensure all checkboxes are checked.**